SciNim/nimjl/readme.md

 # Nim-Julia bridge WIP

+You may need to update your Julia installation location in the Makefile.
-This is a WIP so far only the makefile and embedding.nim are relevant
+This is a WIP so far only the makefile and embedding.nim are relevant.

 ## Ressources: